Wondering how to make nachos on a grill? These grillable loaded nachos take summer grilling to a new level!

 How to make nachos on a grill?

 - Quick “refried” beans: We smashed pinto beans with salsa and stirred in some garlic powder and salt for a quick topping that tastes like refried beans.
-You also could use canned refried beans.
+You also could use canned refried beans or Homemade Refried Beans.

 - Grilled vegetables: We used the grill twice in this recipe, first to grill up vegetable toppings for the grilled nachos to infuse that smoky flavor.
 This recipe has red bell pepper, jalapeño peppers, and red onion, but you could use any vegetables you like.

 - Cheese: Cheese is a must for nacho toppings!
-(Stay tuned for a vegan nacho cheese recipe we have in the works.)
 We found it’s best to place the cheese on top of the beans layer so that it stays gooey, instead of right onto the chips which makes it harden.
+For vegan or plant based, you can omit.

 - Guac: Another favorite vegetarian nacho topping of ours is guacamole: it adds a super savory, creamy deliciousness to each bite!